 - Cheaper build lowers the price, but also performance

 For golfers that want to make their golfing life easier, Lazrus has created a line of premium hybrids with lofts that mimic all of the irons in your bag.
-From a 6-iron through a pitching wedge, the Lazrus hybrids can replace each iron with better launch and carry.

 The wide sole offers dynamic turf interaction that glides over the turf and will not snag for clean, crisp contact.